zediious/tpfz-sprinkles/content/en/docs/Notable Mods/combatoverhaul.md

 "Experience gameplay focused on combos and synergy.
 Lessen the need for menus or hotkeys through a system where swapping spells and weapons is streamlined and rewarding.
 Continue the fight at 0 magicka by using new spell types.
 Enjoy a plethora of new sounds and visual effects.
 Grow in power by playing skillfully, not just from levels and gear."

 Spellsiphon is, at it's core, a Spell mod.
 The spells it adds, however, act under an entirely different set of rules than other spells.
 You are able to cast these spells with no Magicka, instead taking "essence" from the Land, Dead, or Living to choose your element and further cast your spells.
 The mod also comes with a load of extra mechanics that complement this basic "Draw" and cast from elements.
 This mod contains far too much content to cover in a description.
-As such, the mod includes a rather in depth in-game tutorial that you can initiate at any time by reading the "Spellsiphon" book added to your inventory on a new game.
+As such, the mod includes a rather in depth in-game tutorial.
+Unlocking this requires that you become the **Archmage of The College of Winterhold**.
+After this, you'll be able to find a book called **Spellsiphon** that will begin the tutorial, and teach you the spells.

 ## [Ghost Mechanics and Shaders Restored](https://www.nexusmods.com/skyrimspecialedition/mods/55976)